NERC-CEH/rse_group/team/talks/100_days.md

 ## Learning from other RSE cultures
 * Many groups have "handbooks" of common patterns
-* Not looking for one standard, but lots more examples!
+* Not looking for one standard, but more examples!
 * How many RSE groups' needs are the same?

 ["Getting Started with the RSE Movement within your Organization: A Guide for Individuals"](https://zenodo.org/records/10436166)